|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Miso ramen is a Japanese noodle soup with a broth seasoned with miso and served with a variety of vegetables and garnishes.
-The miso broth recipe for this dish is made from the chicken base, ground pork, and vegetables, while the noodles are fresh, pre-made chukamen-style Chinese noodles that cook quickly and taste quite good.
+The miso broth recipe for this dish is made from a combination of the chicken base, ground pork, and vegetables, while the noodles are fresh, premade Chinese-style chukamen noodles that cook quickly and taste quite good.

 Some garnishes you may want to offer alongside the ramen include chopped green onion, hard-boiled egg (or soy sauce egg also known as shoyu tamago), fish cake (kamaboko) slices, roasted white sesame seeds, pickled bamboo shoots (menma), kikurage wood ear mushrooms, and boiled spinach.

 Click Play to See This Traditional Miso Ramen Recipe Come Together

 "The miso ramen soup was satisfying and had excellent flavor.
 It was a very easy recipe to prepare and cook, and fast enough for a quick lunch or dinner.
 A sliced soft-boiled egg on top adds extra protein, or you could garnish it with chopped scallions or sesame seeds." —Diana Rattray

 1 teaspoon canola oil